hartwigmedical/hmftools/neo/README.md

-VariantCopyNumber | Allele copies of the point mutation or structural variant CopyNumber | Total chromosomal copies at variant location SubclonalLikelihood | Subclonal likelihood of variant (for point mutations only) NmdMin | Smallest # of coding bases from stop codon to exon splice junction across all downstream transcripts (not presently used)
-NmdMax | Largest # of coding bases from stop codon to exon splice junction across all downstream transcripts (not presently used)
-CodingBasesMinLength | # of coding bases for shortest fused transcript combination (not presently used) CodingBasesMaxLength | # of coding bases for longest fused transcript combination (not presently used) FusedIntronLength | Length of fused Intron (not presently used) SkippedDonors | # of splice donors skipped to from fusion transcript (not presently used) SkippedAcceptors | # of splice acceptors skipped to from fusion transcript (not presently used)
+VariantCopyNumber | Allele copies of the point mutation or structural variant CopyNumber | Total chromosomal copies at variant location SubclonalLikelihood | Subclonal likelihood of variant (for point mutations only) NmdMin | Smallest # of coding bases from stop codon to exon splice junction across all downstream transcripts NmdMax | Largest # of coding bases from stop codon to exon splice junction across all downstream transcripts CodingBasesMinLength | # of coding bases for shortest fused transcript combination (not presently used) CodingBasesMaxLength | # of coding bases for longest fused transcript combination (not presently used) FusedIntronLength | Length of fused Intron (not presently used) SkippedAcceptorsDonors | # of splice acceptors & donors skipped in transcripts other than those in the fusion transcripts

 #### Neoepitope presentation & scoring